davidc6/cs-knowledge/notes/compilers/parsers.md

 ## Grammar

+**Grammar** - grammars serve as a means of specification in programming languages.
+It is a general way to describe a language.

+**Non-terminal Symbols** - are replaced using productions until we arrive at a sentence.
+These are not "fixed" or variables.
+These do not terminate the process.

+**Terminal Symbols** - these terminate the process of generation.
+Sometimes these are also called constants.

+**Terminal Symbol** - inside the compiler terminal symbols are usually lexical tokens.

+**(N, T, P, S)** - formal grammars are defined by 4 tuples: non-terminals, terminals, productions, S symbol (starts the derivation of sentences).
+  - N is a finite, non-empty set of Non-terminals
+  - T is a finite, non-empty set of Terminals
+  - N (union) T = (phi)
+  - S is a special non-terminal called Start symbol
+  - P is a finite set Production Rules of the form (a->b)

 **Metalanguage** - is used to describe a context-free grammar.
 A metalanguage is a form of specialised language that is used to describe another (programming) language.
 It provides syntax, rules and structure for that language.
 Metalanguages are crucial for compiler construction.

-**Context-free grammar (CFG)**- to describe a programming language syntax we need a powerful notation.
+**Context-free grammar (CFG)** - is an important class of grammars used to describe a programming language syntax using a powerful notation.
 Traditionally, CFG has been used for this.
 Grammars often contain recursive rules.
-Each
+These rules explain how valid sentences or structures can be formed in a programming language.
+In compilers these are used to define how code looks and what patterns are allowed.
+There tools to describe CFGs.

 **BNF** - is the notation to represent a CFG.
 Each BNF rule is called a production.